 10 things you should know about WordPress Website Development

 If you found this article, you are probably trying to evaluate which Content Management System to use.
 We Are Immediate develops in 6 different content management systems including WordPress, Drupal, Joomla, Umbraco, Craft and Magento for E-commerce.
-We also develop custom coded projects when a content management system won’t do the trick.
+We also develop custom coded projects when one of these systems won’t do the trick.
 So here’s how we make our decision on what type of code to use.

 1: Functionality: which code will be most beneficial for the project